 Manchester State Park features a long sweep of beach, sand dunes, and flat grasslands, with nearly 18,000 feet of ocean frontage.
 The beach line curves gently to form a “catch basin” for sea debris, which accounts for the volume of driftwood found here.
-Five miles of gentle, sandy beach stretch southward towards the Point Arena Lighthouse.
+Five miles of gentle, sandy beach stretch southward toward the Point Arena Lighthouse.
 One of the main attractions is the excellent steelhead fishing in the park’s two streams, Brush Creek and Alder Creek.
-The park features a variety of coastal wildflowers, including sea pinks, poppies, lupines, baby blue eyes and blue irises and provides habitat for tundra swans.
+The park features a variety of coastal wildflowers, including sea pinks, poppies, lupines, baby blue eyes, and blue irises, and provides a habitat for tundra swans.
 The San Andreas Fault runs into the sea at the park.
-This is an area of rich grazing lands, flocks of sheep and herds of cattle which add a pastoral note to some of the most spectacular coastal scenery in the world.
+This is an area of rich grazing lands, flocks of sheep, and herds of cattle which add a pastoral note to some of the most spectacular coastal scenery in the world.